CSharp-Pills-15mg/Getters-and-Setters/doc/article/README.md

 But now we have this question:

-- Does a property actually create those two properties behind the scene or it does some other tricks there?
+- Does a property actually create those two methods behind the scene or it does some other tricks there?

 Let's compile in release mode the previous class and look at it with ILDASM.